RomeiroJohn/TheHost-DiscordBot.py/README.md

 # TheHost-DiscordBot.py
-connecting wires from this bot everyday
+connecting wires of this bot everyday